 A fifth trip to continue scanning student files at the National Archives in Washington, DC is underway!
 Dickinson College student interns Rachel Kruchten ‘16, Joelle Paull ‘17, Matthew Ferry '17, Luke Kang '16, post-grad assistant Meghan Abercrombie ‘15 join Friends of the Library Intern Katie Clark and Library Digital Projects Manager Don Sailer for a two week research trip.
 The team hopes to scan 15 boxes of student files for the Carlisle Indian School Digital Resource Center.

 Most of the student interns on this trip have previously worked on the project and are excited to be back at the National Archives!

-We are pleased to add a new photograph to our collection of Carlisle Indian School images, thanks to the generosity of James Herster.
-This photograph depicts a group of 15 student printers in school uniforms circa 1888.
-This image, along with the names and tribes of those pictured, is now available on our site.
-We want to thank Mr. Herster for his generosity in donating this image to our collection.
+We are pleased to add a new photograph to our collection of Carlisle Indian School images, thanks to the generosity of Laura Bullock.
+The photograph on this postcard shows students who are members of the Class of 1909.
+Unfortunately, the individuals in this photograph have not yet been identified.
+This item will be available in the Image collection soon.
+We want to thank Ms. Bullock for her generosity in donating this image to our collection.